- Available Spaces

 The subject property is an intermodal terminal located at Port St. Joe, FL capable of receiving, storing, reclaiming and loading many dry bulk... show more »

-521 Premier Drive is aland property for lease in Port Saint Joe, FL.
-The property currently has 1 land for lease and is marketed by .
+521 Premier Drive is a mixed-use property for lease in Port Saint Joe, FL.
+The property currently has 1 land and 1 special purpose space for lease and is marketed by .

 The subject property is an intermodal terminal located at Port St. Joe, FL capable of receiving, storing, reclaiming and loading many dry bulk commodities such as coal, petcoke, aggregate, asphalt, gypsum, etc. The terminal's direct rail and highway connections serve all of Florida, Alabama, Georgia and the eastern United States.
 The subject property's location on the Eastern Gulf lntracoastal Waterway promotes rates competitive with any similar facility.The subject property's 47.5 acres allow ample room for segregation of various dry bulk materials.
 Barge unloading equipment consists of two Sumitomo model RA-14 level luffing cranes rated at 1150 ton per hour each.
 Each crane has a 14 cubic yard bucket and is operated independently.
 The subject property is located on the Gulf County Canal at mile 333 East of Harvey Locks on the Gulf lntracoastal Waterway.
 Shifting and fleeting services are available through Townsend Marine Services.
 The subject property has approximately 47.5 acres with 1230' of Canal frontage (870' of bulkhead).
 The bulkhead is equipped with a barge hauling system consisting of winches at each end of the bulkhead.
 Design capacity of 9,000,000 tons per year

 With numerous assets, the Port of Port St. Joe is poised for development and expansion.